 By John Turney

 Bill Stanfill.
-He was a vital cog on the Dolphins No Name Defense of the early 1970 that went two three consecutive Super Bowls and won the last two they appeared in after the 1972 and 1973 seasons.
+He was a vital cog on the Dolphins No Name Defense of the early 1970s that went to three consecutive Super Bowls and won the last two they appeared in after the 1972 and 1973 seasons.
 Stanfill was the best pass rusher on that team and one of the leaders.

 |1974 = one blocked kick|